-2. Personality Quiz
+49. Personality Quiz

-This ice breaker can promote team bonding, and it's one of the easier options in the list.
+This ice breaker can promote team bonding, and it's one of the easier options on the list.
 Simply choose a brief personality quiz on your phone or computer (if you're stuck, here's a list), and pull it up on a projector or send the link to everyone.

-Once everyone has completed the personality assessment, have each colleague mention one thing they agree or disagree with in their results.
+Once everyone has completed the personality assessment, have each colleague mention one thing they agree or disagree with from their results.
 This game allows your team members to gain a new perspective on their peers, and it's also a fun and easy way to get an interesting conversation started.

-3. Marshmallow Challenge
+51. Marshmallow Challenge

 Tom Wujec, a business visualization expert, initially presented his Marshmallow Challenge at TED.
 To play, you simply divide your team into groups of four and give each group 20 sticks of spaghetti, one yard of tape, one yard of string, and a marshmallow.
 Whichever team can build the tallest structure, wins -- the trick is, the marshmallow must be on top.

 There are a few reasons this game works as both a great ice breaker and a team-building exercise.
 First, the most successful teams are the groups of people who don't spend time competing for power.

 With the Marshmallow Challenge, you can strengthen your team's brainstorming and problem-solving skills, and your team can also have some fun.
 A win, win.

-5. Scavenger Hunt
+52. Scavenger Hunt

 At HubSpot, we conduct a scavenger hunt for new hires on the first day of their training.
 It's fun and encourages collaboration, but additionally, it can help employees learn their way around the office.